RVihaan/RemyaJayachandran/NASSCOM-Packaging 4July_13July_2025.md

-# Lab 1: Thermal simulation of Semiconductor Packages with ANSYS
+# lECTURE 3: Lab 1: Thermal simulation of Semiconductor Packages with ANSYS
 Tool - ANSYS
 simulator module- Icepak
 Package selected: FlipChip package
+>> Introduction And Getting Started With ANSYS Electronics Desktop

+>>     ANSYS Electronics Desktop (AEDT) is an integrated multi-physics simulation platform that unifies electromagnetic, signal integrity, thermal, and electro-mechanical analysis tools.
+It is extensively used for the design and evaluation of high-speed electronic circuits and complex systems.

 ![WhatsApp Image 2025-07-09 at 12 10 54 PM](https://github.com/user-attachments/assets/e442719a-1b96-45a1-b29a-8bfb4661afcc)